-To encourage its citizens to own a home, the Government of India has introduced a host of home loan tax benefits under the Income Tax Act, 1961.
+To encourage the citizens to own a home, the Government of India has introduced a host of home loan tax benefits under the Income Tax Act, 1961.
 Homeowners can claim tax exemptions on their home loan repayments under Section 80C, 24, 80EE, and 80EEA of the Income Tax Act, 1961.
-So, if you have taken a home loan, you can claim tax exemptions and save money on your taxes in the process.
 Section 24 of the Income Tax Act, 1961 allows homeowners to claim yearly tax exemptions against the interest paid on their home loans.

 For every individual property, a certain ‘income from house property’ is considered and taxed accordingly.
 However, when one owns a single house and lives in it, the property is considered ‘self-occupied’, and the income generated from it is not taxed.